Student Participant Report

 During college I worked as a peer adviser in a well-equipped overseas opportunities office.
 When students searching for personalized international experience came through our door wed usually ask if they wanted to work, study, or travel abroad.
 Their interests varied but were often specific: This guy at a party told me you can get a job working at ski resorts in Chile. . . .
 Sign me up!

 The CBYX program, or Parlamentarisches Patenschafts-Programm (PPP) as it is known auf Deutsch, was founded 18 years ago to commemorate the 300th anniversary of the first German emigrants arriving in America.
-This multifaceted exchange of young professionals between Germany and the U.S. is administered on the U.S. side by CDS International, Inc. (Cultural Vistas as of 2011) and on the German side by the Carl Duisberg Gesellschaft (CDG).
-Currently, about 60 Americans and 100 Germans participate annually.
+This multifaceted exchange of young professionals between Germany and the U.S. is administered on the U.S. side by Cultural Vistas and on the German side by the Carl Duisberg Gesellschaft (CDG).
+Currently, about 75 Americans and 75 Germans participate annually.

 Much of the beauty of the CBYX program is its individual nature.
 After an intensive language instruction phase, each CBYX scholar moves to an assigned Bundesland (state) where they enroll for a semester of study within a German institution of higher education.
 From that point on CBYXers generally have limited contact with the other American participants.
 Participants encounter German culture head-on and learn about the subtle and the stark differences between American and German academic systems, public and private institutions, language, and everyday life.